EFDA Program Overview

 Students who cancel within the 5 or 10 business days prior to the first session of class will not receive a refund.

-If a class is cancelled by the BTC for under-enrollment or other unforeseen issues, a full refund will be issued.
+If a class is cancelled, a full refund will be issued.

 An eligible program candidate must: